-Critical loads are thresholds for effects from atmospheric deposition and defined as "a quantitative estimate of the exposure to one or more pollutants below which significant harmful effects on specified sensitive elements of the environment do not occur according to present knowledge" (Nilsson & Grennfelt, 1988).
+Critical loads are thresholds for effects from atmospheric deposition and defined as "a quantitative estimate of the exposure to one or more pollutants below which significant harmful effects on specified sensitive elements of the environment do not occur according to present knowledge" (Nilsson & Grennfelt 1988).

-The methods used to calculate and map UK critical loads are described in detail in Hall et al (2015).
+The methods used to calculate and map UK critical loads are described in detail in Hall et al. (2015).
 Critical loads are calculated and mapped for UK habitats sensitive to acidification and/or eutrophication (Table 1.1).
-The critical load methods applied in the UK are based on methods approved at international workshops held under the Convention on Long-Range Transboundary Air Pollution (CLRTAP) and published in the "Mapping Manual" (CLRTAP, 2014).
+Here and in Section 2, results are presented for the entire mapped extent of habitats; results for designated sites are presented in Section 3.
+The critical load methods applied in the UK are based on methods approved at international workshops held under the Convention on Long-Range Transboundary Air Pollution (CLRTAP) and published in the "Mapping Manual" (CLRTAP 2017).